 As mentioned earlier, I stayed in Ao Nang for the duration of my time in Krabi.
 Specifically at the Ao Nang Cliff Resort.
 Set against the backdrop of lush green hills, the hotel has one of the most breath-taking rooftop infinity pools I’ve ever seen!

-Plus the rooms are beyond spacious (I even got a free upgrade to a Jacuzzi Suite), and I couldn’t rave enough about the delicious included breakfast and the optional buffet that are served at the hotel’s restaurants.
+Plus the rooms are beyond spacious (I even got a free upgrade to a Jacuzzi Suite), and I couldn’t rave enough about the delicious included breakfast and the optional buffet that is served at the hotel’s restaurants.

 However, there are also other amazing places to stay in Krabi.
 For example, some of the most secluded and picturesque resorts can be found in Railway.
 Meanwhile, Krabi’s old town is a great option for those seeking true Thai authenticity, as it’s also where most locals live.